 • Tarrkarri (pronounced tar-ka-ri) will provide a platform for the world to learn about the unique cultures and incredible story of Australia’s Aboriginal and Torres Strait Islander People.
 Located on Kaurna Yerta (Kaurna Country), Tarrkarri - Centre for First Nations Cultures will be Australia’s premier Centre honoring more than 60,000 years of continuous First Nations cultures across the country.
 This major project, launched in December 2021, will be the cultural heart of Lot Fourteen and be internationally recognised as an iconic place of belonging, healing, reconciliation and pride for the people of South Australia and will help drive interstate and international tourism to Adelaide as a unique major cultural destination.
 It will showcase an understanding of Country and a contemporary expression through education, performance, language, visual arts and collections; with the use of modern and innovative technologies.
 Find it at Lot Fourteen, North Terrace, Adelaide

 • National Reconcillation Week is always held on the same dates in Australia.
-27 May - 3 June 2023.
+27 May - 3 June 2024.
 These dates commemorate two significant milestones in the reconciliation journey 27 May 1967 On this day, Australia’s most successful referendum saw more than 90 per cent of Australians vote to give the Australian Government power to make laws for Aboriginal and Torres Strait Islander people and recognise them in the Census.
 3 June 1992 On this day, the Australian High Court delivered the Mabo decision, the culmination of Eddie Koiki Mabo’s challenge to the legal fiction of ‘terra nullius’ (land belonging to no one) and leading to the legal recognition of Aboriginal and Torres Strait Islander peoples as the Traditional Owners and Custodians of lands.
 This decision paved the way for Native Title.
-The National Reconciliation Week 2023 theme, Be a Voice for Generations, encourages all Australians to be a voice for reconciliation in tangible ways in our everyday lives – where we live, work and socialise.
+The National Reconciliation Week 2024 theme, Now More Than Ever, encourages all Australians to be a voice for reconciliation in tangible ways in our everyday lives – where we live, work and socialise.
 For the work of generations past, and the benefit of generations future, let’s choose to create a more just, equitable and reconciled country for all.
-Below are some family friendly events taking place in Adelaide for National Reconcilliation…
+Below are some family friendly events taking place in Adelaide for National Reconcilliation Week…